 - Make sure that the quick release lever is in the open position prior to installing the draper on the deck.
-The location of the lever is shown on "Deck Tensioning - Illustration B - Page ." on page <OV>. - Place draper bundle on the top of deck runners, and unroll with the slats facing up.
+The location of the lever is shown on "Deck Tensioning - Illustration B -Page ." on page 74. - Place draper bundle on the top of deck runners, and unroll with the slats facing up.
 Be sure to align the v-guide with the notched side of the roller toward the rear end of the swather. - 3.
 Wrap draper around one of the rollers and feed draper into the bottom runner of the deck.
 The bottom runners will support the draper, and prevent it from hanging down. - 4.
 Pull draper through bottom runner, and wrap around the other roller.
 Pull the ends of the draper together.
-Install a connector bar to close the joint.
-Take note of the position of the rounded corners on the connector bar. - 5.
+Install a connector bar to close the joint. - 5.
 The heads of the screws for the connector bar should be installed from the centre opening side.
 This helps prevent the crop being caught on the screws.
-Complete the installation by adjusting tension and tracking as described on the following pages. - Once the draper is installed on the draper deck, close the quick release lever (shown on following page) to apply tension to the draper.
+Complete the installation by adjusting tension and tracking as described on the following pages. - 6.
+Once the draper is installed on the draper deck, close the quick release lever (shown on following page) to apply tension to the draper.